odeum/odeum-code/docs/Guidelines.md

 ```

 # 11. Visual Studio Code Extensions
-We encourage all ODEUM CodeJS developers to use and facilitate Visual Studio Code (VSCode).
+We encourage all ODEUM Code developers to use and facilitate Visual Studio Code (VSCode).
 VSCode is available for both Windows and Mac

-We suggest that you install the following VSCode Extensions to get the optimal environment for your React development and ODUEM CodeJS contribution.
+We suggest that you install the following VSCode Extensions to get the optimal environment for your React development and ODUEM Code contribution.

 ## 11.1.
 Atom Keymap
 Popular Atom keybindings for Visual Studio Code (by Microsoft)